 19. Mr. Pedro Abramovay, Under-Secretary for Legislative Affairs of the Ministry of Justice, referred to violence as a serious issue.
-He stated that more than 40,000 homicides took place last year and more than 420,000 people were currently in prison although there has been a 20 per cent reduction in homicides since 2003 and a decrease in the prison population since 2007.
+He stated that more than 40,000 homicides took place last year and more than 420,000 people were currently in prison although there has been a 20 per cent reduction in homicides since 2003 and a decrease in the growth rate of the prison population since 2007.
 In this regard, Brazil has launched a national programme for public security (Programa Nacional de Seguranca Publica com Cidadania).
 Ninety prisons for young people and women have been created with the aim of providing education and social reinsertion.
 A scholarship will also be given to police officers with low income under the condition of attending human rights training.
 In the most dangerous regions in the country, social programmes combined with non-violent conflict resolution programmes will be implemented.

 20. Mr. Rolf Hachbart, President of the National Institute of Colonization and Agrarian Reform, noted that Brazil had large reserves of water, energy and biodiversity resources with ample opportunities to promote sustainable development.
 These measures aim to build new agricultural models, with a view to protecting the environment and ending violence generated by disputes of land, particularly with regard to the public lands of the indigenous population and of the afro-descendent population.
+He also mentioned the goal of the Brazilian Government to include 100,000 families in the National Programme of Agrarian Reform in 2008.